Chart Your Own Course with an Associate Degree from Our College of Arts and Sciences

 Our Associate of Science in STEM – Mathematics degree is designed to equip students like you with the right mix of computing and mathematical skills to prepare you for your academic and professional life in the booming field of science, technology, engineering, and mathematics.

 Why Choose Liberty’s College of Arts and Sciences Associate Degrees?

 - At Liberty University, you will get an education that is taught from a Christian worldview by professors who have doctoral degrees in their fields and years of real-life experience.

 - You will build friendships that will last a lifetime as you meet students from all 50 states and over 70 different countries.

 - Our sprawling campus is located in beautiful Central Virginia and features opportunities to enjoy activities outside of classes and studying.
-From our NCAA sports teams to our recreation centers like Snowflex, the LaHaye Ice Center, and Camp Hydaway, you are sure to find something to your taste.
+From our NCAA sports teams to our recreation centers like Snowflex, the LaHaye Ice Center, and Hydaway Outdoor Center, you are sure to find something to your taste.

 - Speaking of taste, you can also enjoy our Reber-Thomas Food Court with over 20 available food stations, including delicious gluten-free and vegan options.